 The body of medical evidence supports ketamine for treatment resistant depression and PTSD has beneficial effects in up to 70% of patients (1, 2, 3).
 Adding psychotherapy is likely to further enhance the benefits and allow them to endure (4).
 KAP is becoming increasingly popular as more and more Canadians are experiencing life-changing results.

-Welcome to the integration station
+Welcome to the Mental Health station

 Explore our collection of blog posts and interactive exercises you can incorporate post-treatment to better understand your new perspective